 It’s a curry takeover in this week’s Winter Warmers!
-To make sure you get incredible results every time, we consulted one of our curry bibles, Rick Stein’s India, to bring you our top 5 curry tips.
+To make sure you get incredible results every time, we consulted one of our curry bibles, Rick Stein’s India, to bring you our top 5 tips to make a flavoursome curry from scratch.

 A mini food processor makes light work of turning garlic and ginger, with a splash of water, into pastes, which are used throughout the book.
 However, for smaller quantities, or if you don’t own a mini processor, you can use a microplane grater to finely grate ginger or garlic.
 Or you can crush the garlic, either by chopping finely with a sharp knife or using a garlic crusher.